DeepVoiceGamer/floe/README.md

 ![floe iso](screenshots/iso.png)

-A two-step flow for building and writing bootable NixOS images.
-Step one: select a target from any of the six system templates — each produces a fully reproducible image of that configuration.
-Step two: select a detected USB device and write method (Ventoy, WoeUSB, or dd).
-The ISO is built first with live terminal output in the right panel.
-Once built, the write command appears with the real device path substituted in, and writing produces its own terminal output.
-The write button is red-tinted and disabled until both an ISO is built and a device is selected.
+A bootable image builder for NixOS configurations.
+Select a template as the build target, choose a write method (Ventoy, WoeUSB, or dd), select a detected USB device, and write directly from the interface.
+The right panel shows live terminal output for both the build and write steps.

 ---